-Use the arrow keys to select the Advanced menu and press <Enter> to access the submenu items:
+Use the arrow keys to select Boot Setup and press <Enter> to access the submenu items.

 Warning: Take caution when changing the Advanced settings.
 An incorrect value, a very high DRAM frequency, or an incorrect DRAM timing setting may make the system unstable.
-When this occurs, revert to default manufacturer settings.
+When this occurs, revert to the default to the manufacture default settings.